 Mathematics is central to life in a technological society.
-The rigor and discipline required to excel in mathematics develop skills that are in constant demand.
-Therefore, graduates obtain positions in a wide variety of business, governmental, and industrial enterprises.
-Mathematics majors also are sought by professional schools of law, medicine, and management.
+The rigor and discipline required to excel in mathematics develop skills that are in constant demand and open up opportunities in a variety of fields.
+These opportunities include academia, finance, data science, engineering, technology, and government.
+BYU Mathematics Majors have gone on to work at a variety of places such as Google, Goldman Sachs, the U.S. Government and are also sought by professional schools of law, medicine, and management.
 Mathematical experience beyond basic calculus enhances the life and capabilities of every intellectually curious student.

 Here are some excellent web sites about careers using math: